Large Fields in Differential Galois Theory: Differential embedding problems

 \section{Differential embedding problems}

-In this section, we solve split differential embedding problems over $k(x)$ for large fields $k$ of infinite transcendence degree.
+In this section, we solve split differential embedding problems over $k(x)$ for large fields $k$ of infinite transcendence degree over~$\Q$.
+As in Section~\ref{inverse}, we build on the Laurent series case, relying here on \cite{BHH:embed}, where induced differential split embedding problems were solved via patching methods.
+In this way, we parallel the strategy that was used in usual Galois theory, where the solvability of finite split embedding problems for function fields over large fields was deduced from an analogous assertion over Laurent series fields; see \cite{Po96}, \cite{HJ98}, and \cite{HS05}.
+But in the differential context, new issues need to be treated.

 To this end, we work with differential torsors, which were introduced in \cite{BHHW}.
 Let $F$ be a differential field of characteristic zero with field of constants $K$ and let $G$ be a linear algebraic group over $K$.
 We equip its coordinate ring $K[G]$ with the trivial derivation, hence $F[G_F]=F\otimes_K K[G]$ is a differential ring extension of $F$.
 We write $F[G]=F[G_F]$.
 A \textit{differential $G_F$-torsor} is a $G_F$-torsor $X=\Spec(R)$ such that $R$ is a differential ring extension of $F$ and such that the co-action $\rho \colon R\to R\otimes_F F[G]$ is a differential homomorphism.
 A \textit{morphism of differential $G_F$-torsors} $\p\colon X\to Y$ is a morphism of $G_F$-torsors (i.e., a $G_F$-equivariant morphism of varieties) such that the corresponding homomorphism $F[Y]\to F[X]$ is a differential homomorphism.

 If $\Spec(R)$ is a differential $G_F$-torsor and $H$ is a closed subgroup of $G$, the ring of invariants is defined as $R^{H_F}=\{r \in R \mid \rho(r)=r\otimes 1\}$.
 If $N$ is a normal closed subgroup of $G$, then $\Spec(R^{N_F})$ is a differential $(G/N)_F$-torsor and the co-action $R^{N_F}\to R^{N_F}\otimes_F F[G/N]=R^{N_F}\otimes_F F[G]^{N_F}$ is obtained from restricting the co-action $\rho\colon R\to R\otimes_F F[G]$ (see Prop.\ 1.17 together with Prop.\ A.6(b) in \cite{BHHW}).